scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 ### ACL Rule Syntax
 ACL rules are defined using the JSON syntax for purposes of importing into the runnging configuration (redis database).
 The syntax follows a strict heirarchy of objects and then defining key:value pairs.

-The top level is defined by the "ACL_RULE" object and within that data set contained in {} are individual rules.
+The top level of the heirarchy is defined by the "ACL_RULE" object.
+Within the objects that data set are individual rules.
-Individual rule syntax follows the below
+Individual rules follows the below syntax
 ```
     "<ACL TABLE NAME>|<ACL RULE NAME>":{
-        "<KEY VALUE>": "<KEY VALUE",
+        "<KEY VALUE>": "<KEY VALUE>",
-        "<KEY VALUE>": "<KEY VALUE"
+        "<KEY VALUE>": "<KEY VALUE>"
     }
 ```
-Each ACL rule for data-plane ACL rule  should have the below two required key values: *packet_action* and *priority*.
-The remaining key:value pairs would be matching conditions found in the above table labled *Match Table Parameters*.
+Each ACL rule for data-plane ACL rule requires two key values: *PACKET_ACTION* and *PRIORITY*.
+The remaining <key>:<value> pairs would be matching conditions found in the above table labled *Match Table Parameters*.

-If the ACL Table type that the ACL rule is matched to is type *L3* or *L3V6* then the valide PACKET_ACTION options are {FORWARD | DROP}
+If the ACL Table type is *L3* or *L3V6* then the ACL rule *PACKET_ACTION* valid options are {FORWARD | DROP}

-The PRIORITY value is processed by **highest numerical value first**.
+The *PRIORITY* value is processed by **highest numerical value first**.
 So in the below rule set RULE_20 with *PRIORITY 20* will be processed before RULE_10 *PRIORITY 10*.

 ### ACL Rule Add
 **Example JSON file that should be saved as acl_rule_icmp.json**